ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 At this tab the following personal data can be deleted:

 - Test results of participants and all linked personal data
-- Assignment of users as participants and all linked personal data
+- Assignment of accounts as participants and all linked personal data

 ### Administration - Test and Assessment - Log Data - Log Data Output

-Users with the 'Edit Settings' permission of this administration node are able to delete any log entries and all linked personal data from all tests of the platform.
+Accounts with the 'Edit Settings' permission of this administration node are able to delete any log entries and all linked personal data from all tests of the platform.

 ## Data being exported

 The data being exported is listed by the tabs of the test.
-In general, only users with the 'Edit Settings' permission are able to export data.
+In general, only accounts with the 'Edit Settings' permission are able to export data.
 Exceptions are explicitly listed.

 ### Settings - Personal Test Settings Templates

 When exporting a Personal Test Settings Template, the field 'Author' and the 'Creation Date' is exported.
+This secures being able to identify the origin of a Personal Test Settings Template after importing it to a account.

 ### Participants